maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 The function `stack_unit_si_declare(true)` declares symbols as units as far as STACK is concerned.
 (Note the argument to this function is not used.)
 For example, this changes the TeX output of `m` to Roman \(\mathrm{m}\) and not the normal \(m\).
 (That units are displayed in Roman is lost to most students!).
 Note that the symbols are *only* declared to be units by using `stack_unit_si_declare(true)` first somewhere else in the question, or feedback variables.

 * `unitsp(ex)` is a predicate which decides if STACK considers the expression to represent a scientific unit.
 * `listofnonunits(ex)` lists all variables in the expression `ex` considered not to be units however they appear.
+Use of this function autoloads `stack_unit_si_declare(true)`.
 * `listofunits(ex)` lists all variables in the expression `ex` considered to be units however they appear.
+Use of this function autoloads `stack_unit_si_declare(true)`.

 The function `stack_units_split(ex)` takes the expression `ex` and returns a list of `[numbers, symbols]`.
 This might be helpful in the feedback variables field to separate units from numerical parts prior to building your own potential response tree.
 If you regularly find yourself building a particular tree to test for some property please contact the developers who will consider adding this functionality to the core.
 Note, sybmbols will include a mix of variables, and symbols which are considered to be units.
+Use of this function autoloads `stack_unit_si_declare(true)`.

 ## Custom units ##